Diploma of Business Subject Units

 On completion of this unit, students should be able to:

-1. Demonstrate knowledge of key features of straight line and line segment
+1. Demonstrate knowledge of key features of straight line and line segment graphs and the form of related tables of values.

-2. Demonstrate knowledge of the concept of breakeven analysis and its relation
+2. Prove knowledge of the concept of break-even analysis and its relation to graphic and tabular representation of relations.

-3. Demonstrate knowledge of non-linear relations in terms of a constant of
+3. Show knowledge of non-linear relations in terms of a constant of proportionality and key features.

-4. Demonstrate knowledge of linear inequalities, systems of linear inequalities
+4. Demonstrate knowledge of linear inequalities, systems of linear inequalities and their properties.

-Assessment Task |
+Assessment Task | Weight |

 Description

-The focus of this unit will be on the behavior of functions and examining some of their applications to the real world.
+This unit is taken by part 2 Diploma students, and the focus of this unit will be on the behaviour of functions and examining some of their applications to the real world.
 The way that functions will be introduced is by individually describing the characteristics of families of different function types (linear, polynomial, rational, exponential, logarithmic and trigonometric).
-The composition of functions through possible combination of different types of component functions will also be investigated.
-Other operations on functions such as transformations via shifting, scaling and reflection will be presented, along with the existence and meaning of inverse functions.
-This initial part of the course will then be used to provide a foundation for examining the rate of change of a function.
-Principally this involves defining the elementary principles of differential calculus and then utilising these with respect to the types of functions mentioned above.
-As a final topic an introduction to integral calculus is presented.
+The composition of functions through possible combinations of different types of functions will also be investigated.
+Other operations on functions, such as transformations via shifting, scaling and reflection, will be presented, along with the existence and meaning of inverse functions.

 Prerequisites